Resistance values under transformations in regular triangular grids: The Uniform Center Theorem

 \end{definition}

+The theorem statements will be complete and refer to all sides of the underlying $n$-grid.
+However, in the proofs we will only deal with \eqref{equ:constantcenterrange} which lies in the upper left half.
+By our remarks earlier about symmetry, the proofs extend to the entire uniform center.

-The Uniform Center Theorem simply captures the heuristic that the types of the triangles on each diagonal $d, 1 \le d \le s$ are uniform in a central region of $T_{n,n-s}.$ Unexpectedly, the theorem can be proven without computations.
+The Uniform Center Theorem simply captures the heuristic that the types of the triangles on each diagonal $d, 1 \le d \le s$ are equal in a central region of $T^{n,n-s}.$ Unexpectedly, the theorem can be proven without explicit computation using the methods of Section \ref{sec:proofmethods}.
+Prior to stating the theorem, we present two easily proven lemmas which will be useful in the inductive proof of the theorem.